EU and US Making Potential Moves Towards The Standardization Of Crypto RegulationsOct 7, 2020, 11:59AM

 Many analysts comment that the US draft has a protectionist language undertone.
 And that the EU does not take proper measures in the standardization of crypto regulations, the US would have to up their game.
 There is no doubt that competition among the bloc of nations or the countries themselves are always in a frenzied state.

-Mr. Plume said that the move to standardize crypto regulations could eventually become more frantic because of the confusion that some of the largest companies in the world are facing.
+Mr. Plume, CEO and founder of Noble Gold Investment, said that the move to standardize crypto regulations could eventually become more frantic because of the confusion that some of the largest companies in the world are facing.
 And the European Union has already made plans to execute this draft of regulations in four years’ time, which will be another presidential election year for the US.
 As vulnerability waits over how the November political race will turn out and how international hazards influence different special assets, what is being frequently seen is the way digital currency can push progress that speeds up the confusion.
 The EU reports indicate the way that disturbance can get into powerful governments and their administration to adjust to digital money changes.

 Disclaimer: information contained herein is provided without considering your personal circumstances, therefore should not be construed as financial advice, investment recommendation or an offer of, or solicitation for, any transactions in cryptocurrencies.